-The Accounting Lab (Humanities Building, Room 406) is available to students enrolled in the computerized accounting course.
+The Accounting Lab (Humanities Building, Room 406) is available to students enrolled in the computerized accounting and taxation courses.

 The Office Administration and Technology Labs (Humanities Building, Rooms 443 and 453) are available to students enrolled in the office and administration and technology courses).